What Steve Eats

 • parsley (optional)

-See the recipe card below for quantities.
+See the recipe card below for the complete list of ingredients and quantities.

 🥘Substitutions

-• Leeks - Try adding thinly sliced leeks in place of or in addition to the asparagus and carrots for a fresh mild onion flavor.
+• Leeks - Try adding thinly sliced leeks in place of or in addition to the asparagus and carrots for a fresh, mild onion flavor.
 Roasted leeks have a fantastic flavor that would work well here.

-• Breadcrumbs - Of course, you can use gluten-free breadcrumbs, but you could also try using grated parmesan cheese instead.
+• Breadcrumbs - Of course, you can use gluten-free breadcrumbs, but you could also try using grated Parmesan cheese instead.

 🧀Variations